thomazyazima/thomazyazima.github.io/week-1/6-tracking-changes/README.md

 Now it's time to make your changes live on GitHub.
 There are two ways to do this.
 The first is the faster way, and the second is by [making pull requests](making-pull-requests.md), which is highly favored when working with teams.
 You can choose which you would like to do.
 We are outlining the faster version below, but we highly recommend taking a look at the process for making pull requests as well to get a feel for it.

+Before you can push your changes up, you'll want to make sure you don't have different versions of your repository locally and remotely.
+Pull changes from the remote to your local copy by typing:

+`git pull`

-You've been working on the master branch this entire time.
-So it's easy to push changes to the master branch on GitHub.
+Since you've been working on the master branch this entire time, it's easy to push changes to the master branch on GitHub.
 Simply type:

 `git push origin master`